clojure-lsp/clojure-lsp/docs/troubleshooting.md

 </details>

-An alternative is to pass `--trace` to clojure-lsp during process start and clojure-lsp will log the communication to the server-log.
+An alternative is to pass `--trace-level verbose` to clojure-lsp during process start and clojure-lsp will log the communication to the server-log.

 ## Server is not initializing